Mobius1/Selectr/README.md

 ### Roadmap

-Selectr started out as a plugin I wrote for personal use to replace Select2 on my sites due to me dumping jQuery.
-This means that it isn't as streamlined as I'd like it to be for distribution.
-Therefore, in the coming months I'll be working on vastly improving Selectr.
+Selectr started out as a plugin I wrote for personal use to replace Select2 as I no longer use jQuery on my projects.
+It was never meant uses other than my projects so at the moment it's a mess of bugs, dodgy fixes and workarounds to make it usable for other people's projects.
+Due to an increasing number of people using the plugin I've decided to rebuild Selectr from the ground up as a proper plugin instead of a script bodged to work with other projects.

+v2.0.0 of Selectr is currently scheduled for release this week along with completed documentation.
+Therefore, versions 1.x.x will be deprecated shortly thereafter and no longer supported.